-Following are criteria for each of the categories for the BBB International Torch Awards program – Marketplace Excellence and Consumer Leadership.
+Following are criteria for the BBB International Torch Awards for Marketplace Excellence.
 Criteria are designed to provide flexibility to nominees in best describing and supporting their business’s activities.
 Criteria also allow for flexibility in evaluation, leaving room for subjective consideration, rather than a judging process purely driven by statistical analysis.

 A business should demonstrate its superior commitment to exceptional standards that benefit its customers, employees, suppliers, shareholders and surrounding communities.
 We understand that each business is unique and has different needs, experiences and policies.
 It is not necessary to address all of the suggested content in each of the four sections, they are merely provided as illustrations of possible content to demonstrate that criteria.
 We encourage you to find areas in each section that best exemplify your company’s practices.